• Skip to primary navigation

 • Experience in filmmaking, film, arts education, or related; could be current film student, active artist or filmmaker, teaching artist or educator.

-• Proficiency in using Apple computer software and editing systems, especially Canon DSLRS cameras and Final Cut Pro.
+• Proficiency in using Apple computer software and editing systems, especially professional DSLR cameras and Premiere Pro.

 • Organizational skills and attention to detail with a proven ability to manage tasks and priorities, plan ahead, and communicate effectively.